ropensci/roweb3/content/blog/2022-12-06-save-ggplot2-targets/index.md

 18 17 ( 2- 2, 2- 2)        tag              zeroGrob[plot.tag..zeroGrob.74]
 ```

 Both our plot objects were indeed transformed intro `Grob` objects!
-And with the adapted sizes.
+And with the smaller sizes.
 With the hooks, we could easily transform all of the figures of a workflow into `Grobs`.

 If this solution seems to solve all of our problems (though not as flexible), then why does this post continue?

 Well, ggplot2 maintainers officially [discourage users from saving `ggplotGrobs`](https://github.com/tidyverse/ggplot2/issues/4649#issuecomment-952029317).
 This is because they are not guaranteed to be reloadable.
-So presents quite a big concern for the reusability of objects in the future.
+So this presents quite a big concern for the reusability of objects in the future.

 So, let's continue to explore other options in the next sections.
 However, we still learned what happens in ggplot2 to generate an actual plot and how to transform it into a `grob`, and we have learned about tarchetypes hooks.